epeshk/ConcurrencyToolkit/readme.md

 ### ConcurrencyToolkit.Collections
 - `SingleWriterDictionary<TKey, TValue, TComparer>`: memory-compact hash map that supports single writer and multiple readers simultaneously.
 Writes are lock-free (except for resizes, which may trigger GC), but reads may be retried when a parallel update occurs.
 - `StripedDicitonary<TKey, TValue, TComparer>`: memory-compact hash map, designed to avoid `ConcurrentDictionary` GC overhead.
-It is not general purpose `ConcurrentDictionary` replacement, and generally slower than it, especially for reads.
+It is not general purpose `ConcurrentDictionary` replacement, and generally is slower, especially for reads.
 - `DefaultComparer<TKey>`: default comparer for ConcurrencyToolkit hash maps
 - `ComparerWrapper<TKey>`: struct wrapper over the reference type comparer